Find Affordable College Courses

 $4,872 Average Tuition & Fees

-Wharton County Junior College did quite well in this year’s ranking of the best value schools for nursing students.
-It came in at #14 on the list.
+Wharton County Junior College landed the #14 spot in the 2023 rankings for the best value nursing programs.
 Wharton County Junior College is a medium-sized public school located in the town of Wharton.

 Out-of-state tuition fees for undergraduate students at Wharton County Junior College are $4,872 per year.
 The average amount in student loans that nursing majors at Wharton County Junior College take out is $14,006.